• Skip to primary navigation

 Beyond the cheeses, you'll want to have a little protein on your cheese platter.
 If you aren't a fan of summer sausage you could always substitute an assortment of Italian cured meats such as salami and soppressata or throw on a link of grilled sausage.

-However, in the defense of the summer sausage, I'll say this: Summer sausage is inexpensive (which is great for entertaining), and also, easier to chew than cured meats.
+However, in the defense of the summer sausage, I'll say this: summer sausage is inexpensive (which is great for entertaining), and also, easier to chew than cured meats.

 When you are serving salami and the like, it's very important that it is sliced thin or it is difficult to chew.
 Summer sausage is much more forgiving when it comes to the sizes of the slices, and a little goes a long way.